The Foundation aims to support a thriving, year-round Big Sky community where people can live, work, and build a life across all stages.

 2026 Key Dates:

-Foundation Impact Areas:
+Foundation Impact Priorities:

 Frequently Asked Grant Questions: